us-irs/sat-rs/satrs-book/src/communication.md

 packet standard only specifies a 6 byte header with at least 1 byte payload.
-The PUS packet standard is a subset of the space packet standard, which adds some fields and a 16 bit CRC, but it is still centered around small packets. `sat-rs` provides support for these ECSS and CCSDS standards to also attempts to fill the gap to the internet protocol by providing the following components.
+The PUS packet standard is a subset of the space packet standard, which adds some fields and a 16 bit CRC, but it is still centered around small packets. `sat-rs` provides support for these ECSS and CCSDS standards and also attempts to fill the gap to the internet protocol by providing the following components.

 1. UDP TMTC Server.
 UDP is already packet based which makes it an excellent fit for exchanging